-Badri Temple: Five Temples of God Vishnu in Uttarakhand
+Ultimate Guide to Badri Temple: Five Temples of Vishnu, Uttarakhand

 The Panch Badri circuit in Uttarakhand comprises five temples dedicated to Lord Vishnu, situated in the Badri Kshetra region from Satopanth to Nandprayag.
 These temples are Vishal Badri (Badrinath), Yogdhyan Badri, Bhavishya Badri, Vridha Badri, and Adi Badri.
 Each temple holds its own significance within this circuit.